Tulane Home Tulane Shield logo linking to site home page

 Health Insurance

-Tulane University requires all full-time students, whether they study on or off campus, to certify adequate health insurance coverage in the United States.
+Tulane students must demonstrate adequate health coverage in the U.S. AND in their host country while studying abroad.
 This requirement applies to all students on a Tulane-sponsored Study Abroad Program, no matter their permanent citizenship (US or international).
 Study abroad students are NOT exempt from this requirement.
 The details of the domestic requirement can be found on Tulane University's Health Services Insurance Webpage.
-Unforeseen events may cause you to return to the U.S. earlier than originally intended—perhaps even with a medical condition requiring treatment—in which case it is imperative to maintain adequate medical coverage in the U.S. even while studying abroad.
-In addition to certifying adequate U.S. coverage through Tulane’s annual waiver process, study abroad students must indicate how they will maintain adequate health insurance coverage while abroad.

-Students should consider the following options to obtain health insurance while abroad:
+In the case that the student’s domestic insurance does not provide coverage while they are abroad, Students should consider the following options to obtain health insurance while abroad:

 Option 1: Study Abroad Program-Provided Insurance